California Strawberry Festival: Description

-There is an array of music artists that come perform live at the festival.
-Artists including Drew Dolan, Smooth Sounds of Santana, Surf City Allstars, Past Action Heroes, Los So Lows, Petty or Not, Tabu, Upstream, and Twisted Gypsy have performed at the festival.
-Children can have fun watching puppet and magic shows at the Family Fun Stage.

-Additionally the Berry Baby Fashion Show is an event where infants up to four years of age participate in a fashion parade.
-This is one of the popular interactive events at the festival.
+An array of music artists have performed live at the festival, including Colin Hay, Christopher Cross, Drew Dolan, Smooth Sounds of Santana, Surf City Allstars, Past Action Heroes, Los So Lows, Petty or Not, Tabu, Upstream, and Twisted Gypsy.
+Children watch puppet and magic shows at the Family Fun Stage.
+The Berry Baby Fashion Show is an event where infants up to four years of age participate in a fashion parade.
 Others include the Ninja Nation Obstacle Course and an annual artwork contest.

-Single carnival ride tickets are $1 each, and 24 tickets for $20.
-Rides require between 4 - 7 tickets.
-The carnival rides include the Train, Red Baron, Eagle 16 Ferris Wheel, Motor Cycles, Bear Affair, Kiddy Swing, and Winky the Whale.
+Carnival rides include the Train, Red Baron, Eagle 16 Ferris Wheel, Motor Cycles, Bear Affair, Kiddy Swing, and Winky the Whale.